 For the past ten years, Monique has directed makeup support for many of the biggest names in music including Rihanna, Lady Gaga, Marilyn Manson, Sia, Missy Elliot, Steven Tyler, Janet Jackson, The Cure, Gwen Stefani, Tori Amos, Motley Crue, Heart, Kelly Clarkson, and Wynonna Judd.
 She’s seen the music industry from every angle through her work to support music television (including shows like American Idol, The Voice and Nashville), music festivals, and an extensive array of awards shows and ceremonies, including the Grammy Awards, the MTV Video Music Awards, MusiCares Person of the Year, ASCAP’s Women Behind the Music, and the Rock and Roll Hall of Fame induction ceremony.
 Monique is thrilled not only to be immersed in the world of music, but to work with and honor the extraordinary women who have helped build it.

-Rob Christie is a two-time Grammy Award winning Music Producer and the Founder - President of A&R for Robo Records (an independent production company & record label, distributed by Universal/Fontana, based in Los Angeles, CA).
+Rob Christie is a two-time Grammy Award winning Music Producer and the Founder – President of A&R for Robo Records (an independent production company & record label, distributed by Universal/Fontana, based in Los Angeles, CA).
+He currently manages the studio for Republic Records in Los Angeles.
 He is an L.A. native and graduate of Cal State Northridge, with a degree in Music.
 While he is a classically trained musician, he has a true passion and appreciation for all the recorded arts.
 Rob handled production and A&R at EMI-CAPITOL RECORDS in Hollywood for 15 years.
 He has produced front-line and catalog projects for The Beatles, The Frank Sinatra estate, The Beach Boys, Joss Stone, Tina Turner, Dave Koz, Richie Sambora (of Bon Jovi), the legendary Les Paul…and many more.

 Rob is a former radio show host/producer for CBS radio in Los Angeles.
 He is currently living in Manhattan Beach, California, where he formed Robo Records & Waterfront Entertainment Group, LLC in 2008.
 Recently, Rob has produced Top-40 projects for country superstar Martina McBride, guitar superstar Orianthi…and catalog projects for The John Lennon estate, Ringo Starr, plus the acclaimed Dean Martin “Forever Cool” (featuring swinging new recordings with Kevin Spacey, Chris Botti, Joss Stone, Robbie Williams, Big Bad Voodooo Daddy and more).
 Rob is a member of NARAS and committee member for The Grammys.